tsunghan-wu/Depth-Completion/README.md

 ## Acknowledgement

-This work was supported in part by the Ministry of Sci- ence and Technology, Taiwan, under Grant MOST 108-2634-F-002-004, FIH Mobile Limited, and Qualcomm Technologies, Inc., under Grant NAT-410477.
+This work was supported in part by the Ministry of Science and Technology, Taiwan, under Grant MOST 108-2634-F-002-004, FIH Mobile Limited, and Qualcomm Technologies, Inc., under Grant NAT-410477.
 We are grateful to the National Center for High-performance Computing.